memari-majid/easy-local-rag/README.md

 git clone https://github.com/memari-majid/easy-local-rag.git
 ```

-Go to the repository downloaded in your local machine
+Go to the repository downloaded in your local machine:

 ```bash
 cd easy-local-rag